 1961 Ferrari barn find belonging to Oscar winning producer Agostino 'Dino' de Laurentiis sold for £102,000

-Following the Collectors' Motor Cars and Automobilia sale that took place in Oxford on March 3rd, Bonhams is delighted to announce that 100% of the Motor Cars sold, realizing a total £1.29 million.
+Following the Collectors' Motor Cars and Automobilia sale that took place in Oxford on March 3rd, Bonhams is delighted to announce that 100% of the Motor Cars sold, realising a total £1.29 million.

 Selling for £101,180 against a presale estimate of £40,000 – 60,000, the top lot of the sale was a 1961 Ferrari 250GTE 2+2 Series 1 Coupé barn find that belonged to the Oscar winning producer Agostino De Laurentiis, who produced over 150 films including Barbarella, King Kong and Manhunter.

-A red 1965 Jaguar E-Type Series 1 4.2-Liter Roadster that belonged to Sir Elton John was another highlight of the sale, realizing £82,140.
+A red 1965 Jaguar E-Type Series 1 4.2-Litre Roadster that belonged to Sir Elton John was another highlight of the sale, realising £82,140.
 According to his fleet manager, Sir Elton and his staff referred to the E-Type as OK Elton due to its number plate OKE 1, which was carried throughout his ownership and was sold with the car.

 Rob Hubbard, Senior Specialist at Bonhams comments: "These excellent results have once again demonstrated how popular our Oxford sale has become.
 Interest was strong across the board and we witnessed participation from bidders around the world.
 Our Oxford sale has grown year on year and has been the perfect start to our UK calendar of sales."

 NOTES FOR EDITORS